Bilbao and San Sebastián with Chef Andoni

 This experience embodies the essence of 'Only in YPO': exclusive access, once-in-a-lifetime moments and the opportunity to use travel as a force for good.
 Intimate, thoughtful, and fun!
 Join us.

-$700 per guest will be donated to benefit a local Spanish nonprofit, handpicked by Chef Andoni, that helps refugees find work skills, dignity and social inclusion in some of Spain's leading kitchens.
+We strongly believe travel can be a force of good.
+So we're donating $500 per guest to benefit a local Spanish nonprofit, handpicked by Chef Andoni, that helps refugees find work skills, dignity and social inclusion in some of Spain's leading kitchens

 Jim created Game Changers to develop singular experiences with leading chefs as a means to make a lasting impact, donating to hand-picked NGOs in destinations visited that are changing lives through food.